 I recently tried a recipe for Pork Paprikash that I found on Pinterest.
-I had never made the dish before, but was looking for a traditional dish that uses Hungarian sweet paprika (which I received as a gift from a friend), and stumbled onto this one.
+I’d never made the dish before, but was looking for a traditional dish that uses Hungarian sweet paprika (which I received as a gift from a friend).

-My husband and i LOVED this meal, the amazing flavors, and just gotta say, I was practically GIDDY with excitement over how quick and easy it was to prepare!
+My husband and I LOVED this meal of pork paprikash with it’s amazing flavors.
+I just gotta say, I was practically GIDDY with excitement over how quick and easy it was to prepare!

 Tip: Bring a pot of salted water to a boil, so that you can cook the pasta noodles while you are preparing the pork paprikash.
 Once the pork is done, serve it on top of the cooked noodles.

 Cut the boneless pork into bite sized pieces.
 Season it lightly with salt and pepper.

 Heat olive oil in a large skillet.
 Add the pieces of pork, and cook for about 4 minutes, turning to brown all sides.

 Once the pork is browned on all sides, remove pork from the skillet.
 Set aside.
 Add more olive oil to skillet, and reduce heat to medium.
 Sauté the chopped onions, garlic, salt and pepper until onions are softened (about 3-4 minutes).

 Make The Sauce

 Measure out the flour, tomato paste, thyme, and paprika to the skillet.
 Stir the ingredients together, and cook for one more minute.